Chocobozzz/PeerTube/support/doc/tools.md

 ### create-import-video-file-job.js

 You can use this script to import a video file to replace an already uploaded file or to add a new resolution to a video.
+PeerTube needs to be running.

 ```
 $ sudo -u peertube NODE_CONFIG_DIR=/var/www/peertube/config NODE_ENV=production npm run create-import-video-file-job -- -v [videoUUID] -i [videoFile]